The Ireland Walking Guide

 Summits in Ireland with at least 2,000 feet elevation & 150m prominence

 A Slievemore is any mountain summit in Ireland over 2,000 feet above sea level with a prominence of at least 150 metres.
-The list is derived from the overlapping sections of three original third-party summit lists.
-They are the Dillons, the Irish Hewitts and the Irish Marilyns.
-To qualify as a Slievemore, a summit must feature on all three of these lists.
+The list is derived entirely from the overlapping sections of Ireland's two highest-ranking original summit lists: the Irish Hewitts and the Irish Marilyns.
+As such, the Slievemore list includes the 47% most-prominent portion of Irish Hewitts and the 22% highest portion of Irish Marilyns.
+To qualify as a Slievemore, a summit must feature on both of these lists.
 The Slievemore list currently comprises 99 Irish mountain summits.

-The Slievemores is a derived list created and compiled by The Ireland Walking Guide.
-It was first published on this website on 25th July 2020.
-However, full credit and our deepest thanks are directed to Paddy Dillon and E.D.
-'Clem' Clements for the original painstaking research they carried out in the 1990s.
-Their combined work is the biggest contribution to Irish summit lists in recent years and has been the basis of many a derived list since.
-Any future amendments to the Dillon, Irish Hewitt and Irish Marilyn lists will be reflected accordingly in the Slievemore list.
+The Slievemores is a derived list brought together by Kieron Gribbon.
+It was first published on The Ireland Walking Guide website on 25th July 2020.
+However, full credit and our deepest thanks are directed to E.D.
+'Clem' Clements for the original painstaking research he carried out in the 1990s.
+Clem's work is by far the biggest contribution to Irish summit lists and has been the basis of many a derived list since.
+Any future amendments to the Irish Hewitt and Irish Marilyn lists will be reflected accordingly in the Slievemore list.
 The word "Slievemore" translates as "big mountain" and we feel this is an appropriate list title for Ireland's highest and most prominent mountain summits.
 Several Irish mountains and hills are called Slievemore, including the one on Achill Island whose 671m high summit features on this list.

 Mountain and hill summits offer great walking opportunities all year round, however we particularly recommend visiting them during months when the days are longest.
 For this reason, we promote upland walking as our monthly theme for June.